Town of North Salem

 For an easy commute into Manhattan's Grand Central Station, North Salem has two

 MTA Metro-North train stations.
 One is located in Purdy', and the other in Croton Falls, just 47.7 miles to Grand Central Terminal.
-An MTA train ride from Grand Central Station in Manhattan to either Purdy's or Croton Falls Metro-North station in North Salem, averages 74 to 85 minutes, depending on the time of day and arrival MTA station.
+The train ride from Grand Central Station in NYC to either Purdy's Train Station or Croton Falls Train Station averages 74 to 85 minutes, depending on the time of day and arrival MTA station.

 The North Salem Town Board has five elected officials: the Supervisor (two-year term) and four Councilpersons (four-year terms).
 The terms of the Councilpersons are staggered so that every two years there is a local election for the Supervisor and two Councilpersons.
 Each council member has one vote on the Town Board.
 Council members introduce and vote on local laws and serve as liaisons to various Town departments and committees.